Back in the day, VW's were everywhere and finding a decent used one for sale was no

 identity with a "legal" title to match.
 But if you buy this vehicle, and then someone recognizes

-it and calls the police, you'll loose the vehicle and may be arrested for "receiving stolen goods".
+it and calls the police, you'll lose the vehicle and may be arrested for "receiving stolen goods".

 So now that you're aware of the problem, here's how to avoid being suckered in by this scam: